 Some versions will use a mixture of dried fruit, in place of just currants, but older versions used currants for the most part.

 The filling of the tarts may be runnier with a clearer top, or more solid, with a golden sugar crust on top, depending on the recipe variation used.
+When warmed (as is one serving suggestion), the sugar-and-butter part of the filling becomes runnier again.

 Typically, the recipe contains no spices, though a 2004 American take on the recipe which appeared in Bon Appétit magazine Ecclefechan Tart Recipe.
 Bon Appétit Magazine.
 May 2004. introduced cinnamon (and swapped out the vinegar for lemon juice.)